svenssonjoel/lispBM/doc/manual/ch3_concurrency.md

 from the REPL an evaluation context for that expression is created in the runtime system.
-An evaluation context is a datastructure maintaining the evaluation stack and other important data related to the evaluation of an expression.
+An evaluation context is a datastructure maintaining the evaluation stack and other important data related to the evaluation of a program.
 So, everything launched from the REPL is in essense "spawned" as a separate process running concurrently with anything else.

 Processes can also be spawned from within programs using the `spawn` operation.